 4Go to the Zendesk > Tickets > CreateTicket Choreo page and plug in the appropriate inputs as shown in the screenshot below.

-5After you've hit Run, go to your Zendesk Dashboard, and you should see that your new ticket has been created.
+5Click Generate Code to test the Choreo from our website, then go to your Zendesk Dashboard.
+You should see that your new ticket has been created.

 7Scroll down the page to the CODE snippet box.
 Copy / paste the code into new files, or download it.